middleware-labs/flutter-sdk/README.md

 ## Overview

 This Flutter SDK implements the [OpenTelemetry](https://opentelemetry.io/) specification, enabling developers to collect distributed traces and metrics from Flutter applications (logs coming soon).
 OpenTelemetry is a vendor-neutral standard for observability and is the second most active [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) project, after Kubernetes.

-The CNCF OpenTelemetry Client Group is currently working on the specification for how OTel works on client apps.
-Flutterrific will follow the client spec as it matures.

 ## Why OpenTelemetry for Flutter?